-Level of Service Measurements and Targets Years 1-3 (b) One less serious injury crash than the previous year until there is 10 or less serious injury crashes on the Council roading network.
-Years 4-10 (b) Council's intended Level of Service is to: Be responsive to community expectations over the roading network and requests for service.
-Performance measure ( mandatory) Response to service requests.
-The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the time frame specified in the Long Term Plan.
+Level of Service Measurements and Targets Council's intended Level of Service is to: Be responsive to community expectations over the roading network and requests for service Performance measure ( mandatory) Response to service requests The percentage of customer service requests relating to roads and footpaths to which the territorial authority responds within the time frame specified in the Long Term Plan.
 Results will be presented as the median.
 Note: Council measures resolution as well as initial attendance in response to such requests.
 How we will measure Contractor and Council records of requests for service.
 Specified standard: a.
-After-hours callouts - 95% responded to within 12 hours. b.
-Working hours callouts - 95% responded to within 6 hours. c.
+After-hours callouts - 95% responded to within 12 hours b.
+Working hours callouts - 95% responded to within 6 hours c.
 Resolution - 85% of all callouts resolved (i.e. completed) within one month of the request. d.
 Resolution - potholes 85% of all callouts resolved (i.e. completed) within one month of the request.
 2022/23 results: a.
-After-hours callouts - 100%. a.
-Working hours callouts - 100%. b.
-Resolution - 83%. c.
-Requests concerning potholes - 95%.
-Years 1-3 (a) After-hours callouts - achieve the specified standard.
-Years 4-10 (a) Years 1-3 (b) Working hours callouts - achieve the specified standard.
-Years 4-10 (b) Years 1-3 (c) Resolution - achieve the specified standard.
-Years 4-10 (c) nesolution - deflieve the specified standard.

-Level of Service Measurements and Targets Years 1-3 (d) Requests concerning potholes - achieve the specified standard.
-Years 4-10 (d) Requests concerning potnoies - achieve the specified standard.
+After-hours callouts - 100% a.
+Working hours callouts - 100% b.
+Resolution - 83% c.
+Requests concerning potholes - 95% Years 1-3 (a) After hours calleuts, achieve the specified standard Years 4-10 (a) After-hours callouts - achieve the specified standard.
+Years 1-3 (b) Working hours callouts - achieve the specified standard Years 4-10 (b) vvoi king nours canours - acmeve the specified standard Years 1-3 (c) Resolution - achieve the specified standard Years 4-10 (c) Nesolution delicate the specified standard Years 1-3 (d) Requests concerning potholes - achieve the specified standard Years 4-10 (d) Requests correctining pouroies-defined specified standard

-Levels of Service - 2023/24 Annual Plan Levels of Service - 2024/34 Long Term Plan Reasons for change Roading Provide a sustainable roading network that is maintained in accordance with each road significance for local communications and the local economy, taking into account the One Roading Network Classification and funding subsidies.
-Modified.
-The targets for the road safety performance measure have been updated to better report on the performance measure.
+Levels of Service - 2023/24 Annual Plan Levels of Service - 2024/34 Long Term Plan Reasons for change Roading Provide a sustainable roading network that is maintained in accordance with each road' significance for local communications and the local economy, taking into account the One Roading Network Classification and funding subsidies.
+Modified The targets for the road safety performance measure have been updated to better report on the performance measure.